William Pannell: Academic career

 In 1971, Pannell became the first African American to serve on Fuller Theological Seminary's Board of Trustees.
 Three years later, in 1974, he joined Fuller's faculty as an assistant professor of evangelism and director of the Black Pastors' Program (later the African American Church Studies Program).
-He taught at Fuller for 40 years, becoming an influential mentor to generations of students and a leading voice for racial reconciliation within evangelicalism.
+He taught at Fuller for approximately 40 years.

 In 1992, he was appointed as the Arthur DeKruyter/Christ Church Oak Brook Professor of Preaching, a role he held until 2000.
 He also served as Dean of the chapel from 1992 to 1998.
-In 2015, Fuller Seminary honored his contributions by renaming its Center for African American Church Studies as the William E. Pannell Center for Black Church Studies.
+In 2015, Fuller Seminary renamed its Center for African American Church Studies as the William E. Pannell Center for Black Church Studies.

 Contributions and legacy

-Beyond his academic work, Pannell was an active leader in various evangelical organizations.
-He served on the boards of Youth for Christ USA and the Academy of Evangelism, which he also chaired from 1983 to 1984.
-He was a frequent speaker at evangelism conferences and a sought-after lecturer at Christian colleges and universities.
-He was also quoted frequently in the media regarding issues related to the Black church and to race relations.
+Pannell served on the boards of Youth for Christ USA and the Academy of Evangelism, which he also chaired from 1983 to 1984.
+He was a speaker at evangelism conferences and a lecturer at Christian colleges and universities.
+He was also quoted in the media regarding issues related to the Black church and to race relations.

-Pannell wrote dozens of journal articles and book chapters, and his three full-length books, including My Friend, the Enemy (1968), Evangelism from the Bottom Up (1992), and The Coming Race Wars?
-A Cry for Reconciliation (1993), continued his lifelong engagement with issues of faith, race, and justice.
-He was a critic of evangelical complicity in systemic racism and an advocate for an inclusive, justice-oriented Christian faith.
+Pannell wrote dozens of journal articles and book chapters, and he authored three full-length books, including My Friend, the Enemy (1968), Evangelism from the Bottom Up (1992), and The Coming Race Wars?
+A Cry for Reconciliation (1993).
+In his writing, Pannell criticized racism within American evangelicalism and called for greater engagement by evangelical Christians with racial inequality.